-Mutual funds - Valued at the daily closing price as reported by the fund.
+Mutual funds are valued at the daily closing price as reported by the fund.
 Mutual funds held by the Plan are open-end mutual funds that are registered with the Securities and Exchange Commission.
 These funds are required to publish their daily net asset value (NAV) and to transact at that price.
 The mutual funds held by the Plan are deemed to be actively traded.

-The following tables set forth by level, within the fair value hierarchy, the Plan's investments at fair value as of December 31, 2017 and 2016:
+The following tables set forth by level, within the fair value hierarchy, the Plan's investments at fair value as of December 31, 2018 and 2017: